Trump urges China to investigate Bidens | DW | 03.10.2019

 The latest comments came as Kurt Volker, the former special envoy to Ukraine, was in Washington to testify in a closed-door session to lawmakers.

-Volker appears to have been working with Trump's personal lawyer, Rudy Giuliani, who was running backdoor diplomacy on Ukraine.
+Volker is a central figure in the impeachment inquiry, as he appears to have been working with Trump's personal lawyer, Rudy Giuliani, who was running backdoor diplomacy on Ukraine.

+The State Department official, who resigned in the wake of the impeachment inquiry, shared and reviewed dozens of pages of text messages, photos and other correspondence with lawmakers, sources familiar with the meeting told AP.

+Volker told House investigators that it was unusual for the US to withhold aid to Ukraine, adding that he was not given an explanation for the matter, the source said.

 aw/cmk (AFP, AP, dpa, Reuters)